openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

   * When the Wallet is requesting issuance of credential(s) whose description included `identifiers` parameter in the Credential Offer.
   * When the Wallet is requesting issuance of specific credential(s) using identifier(s) it discovered from a `display` property as defined in (#credential-metadata-object).

-A non-normative example of an `authorization_details` object.
+The following is a non-normative example of an `authorization_details` object:

 <{{examples/authorization_details.json}}